 You might be wondering why weight is not the only factor bariatric (weight loss) surgeons look at when assessing a patient’s suitability for a weight loss procedure.
 This is because there is no set weight; for example, a taller individual will be able to carry more weight comfortably, compared to a shorter individual.

-Body Mass Index (BMI) describes a person’s body weight relative to their height and correlates strongly with the body fat content.
-It is the primary indictor used by bariatric surgeons to assess a patient’s suitability for surgery and to monitor post-operative weight loss.
+This is where the formula known as Body Mass Index (BMI) is used to calculate if your weight is healthy.
+It is the primary indicator used by bariatric surgeons to assess a patient’s suitability for procedures and to monitor post-procedure weight loss.

 Risk of associated co-morbidities*

 18.5 or less